alissacn/Dev-Tools-and-Terminal-week-1/readme.md

-This project is about how to care your cat.
+This project is about how to care for your cat.